Starternt/newsSite/README.md

 # newsSite
-This project has been created only for education and demonstration purposes The project realize next functions:
+This project has been created only for education and demonstration purposes.
+Using patterns - MVC, front controller.
+Also there's some jquery, javascript (You can find some of it in headers, footers, and views for login page) bootstrap.
+Database - MySql.
+For work with this one using PDO.
+The project realize next functions:
+- semantic ULR;
 - login and change password;
 - hashing passwords;
 - display a list of news on mainpage, by categories.
 That's include some information about news (an image, date, a category, ect);